countertenor/mozart/README.md

 ### Benefits of using Mozart

 1. Simple migration to Mozart - `no Go code change necessary`.
 Just create a directory and dump your scripts in that - it's that easy.
 (Discussed in detail below)
-1. `Single binary` which contains all your scripts 1. so no need to send in bunch of scripts to anyone anymore.
+1. `Single binary file` which contains all your scripts AND brings with it the CLI along with the UI - so no need to send in bunch of scripts to anyone anymore.
 1. Lets you `modularize` the scripts, which means you can have more number of smaller scripts which do smaller tasks.
 No need to maintain huge bash files anymore.
 The smaller the scripts - the easier it is for you to manage and maintain them.
 1. Ability to use `templating` capabilities - similar to helm.
 Values in the yaml file are accessible by all scripts.
 1. `Public visibility of the state` of execution of scripts, so everyone has a clear idea of whether scripts were executed or not.